Organise an Election Hustings

 Infrastructure for Inclusive Access

-• What are your plans to make public spaces and transportation more accessible for disabled people?
+- What are your plans for improving accessibility in public spaces and transportation for disabled individuals?

 Workplace Inclusion and Equality for Disabled Employees